 For example, for many years my optometrist was also my supplier of contact lenses.
 While I knew I could get them cheaper at the big-box stores, I also knew I always got excellent service and valued my relationship with the optometrist.
 Over the years, he helped me in various ways that had value but no price.
 When the optometrist retired and I went to see a new one in a bigger company, there was no comparison to the customer service–I couldn’t even get someone to call me back to place an order!
-Off to the big-box store, I went, having lost the incentive to continue with the new firm.
+Off to the big-box store I went, having lost the incentive to continue with the new provider.

 Go beyond reducing prices or offering discounts for your legal services

 Reducing prices or offering discounts is a short term solution.
-Besides, there is often a race to the bottom that is hard to compete with, especially against larger law firms with more resources and profit margin to work with.
+There is often a race to the bottom that is hard to compete with, especially against larger law firms with more resources and profit margins to work with.
 It can also condition your clients to always expect or ask for a discount.
 Think about it: Would you ever go into Bed Bath and Beyond without a 20% off coupon?
 This strategy can easily backfire and devalue your work—in the eyes of your clients.

 To quote Seth Godin, a well-known author, speaker, pricing and marketing expert, as well as a recent keynote speaker at the 2020 Clio Conference: “The reason it seems that price is all your customers care about is that you haven’t given them anything else to care about.”
 Also, his blog article about the Tyranny of Lowest Price speaks very clearly about the costs of lowering prices.
 “The problem with the race to the bottom is that you might win.
 Even worse, you might come in second.”